-- b.
-The EEOC Guidelines provide that "quid pro quo harassment' occurs when 'submission to or rejection of [unwelcome sexual] conduct by an individual is used as the basis for employment decisions affecting such individual" (EEOC, "Policy Guidance on Current Issues of Sexual Harassment," No. N-915-050 [March 19, 1990], quoting 29 CFR 1604.11A[2-3]). - c.
+'sufficiently severe or pervasive to alter the conditions of the victim's employment and create an abusive working environment'" (Harris v.
+Forklift Systems, Inc., 510 U.S. 17, (1993), quoting Meritor, 477 U.S. AT 65, 67).

+c.
 Title VII does not proscribe all conduct of a sexual nature in the workplace (EEOC, "Policy Guidance on Current Issues of Sexual Harassment," No.N-915-050, 3/19/90).
 However, even consensual sexual relationships may involve a conflict of interest.
-Such conflicts of interest are subject to the provisions of Article 19. - (4) In addition to the Board and the UFF's concern with respect to sexual harassment between employees, the Board and the UFF recognize the potential for this form of illegal discrimination involving students, including unwelcome sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature that constitutes sexual harassment. - (5) Furthermore, the Board and the UFF recognize that sexual relationships between faculty and students, even if consensual, may become exploitative and especially so when a student's academic work, residential life, or athletic endeavors are supervised or evaluated by the faculty member. - (6) Policies and regulations regarding harassment are intended to protect individuals from discrimination, not to regulate the content of speech, or restrict the academic freedom or free speech rights of faculty. - 6.3 Investigation of Complaints of Discrimination or Harassment.
-Charges of discrimination, including complaints of harassment, shall be promptly investigated according to the following: - (a) No retaliation shall be made by a faculty member, the Board or the UFF against any party, witness or representative arising from their good faith participation in the investigation process. - (b) The Board shall take appropriate remedial measures to correct any finding of discrimination or harassment that is found. - (c) The remedial measures shall not adversely affect the faculty member who was found to be the object of discrimination or harassment. - (d) In the process of investigating discrimination or harassment the conduct shall be considered in the context of the entire circumstances. - (e) The investigative report shall contain at least the following information: - (1) The nature of the complaint; - (2) All formal statements by the parties; - (3) A summary of the findings; and - (4) A conclusion as to whether there is cause to determine that discrimination or harassment has occurred.
+Such conflicts of interest are subject to the provisions of Article 19.

+(4) In addition to the Board and the UFF's concern with respect to sexual harassment between employees, the Board and the UFF recognize the potential for this form of illegal discrimination involving students, including unwelcome sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature that constitutes sexual harassment.

+(5) Furthermore, the Board and the UFF recognize that sexual relationships between faculty and students, even if consensual, may become exploitative and especially so when a student's academic work, residential life, or athletic endeavors are supervised or evaluated by the faculty member.

+(6) Policies and regulations regarding harassment are intended to protect individuals from discrimination, not to regulate the content of speech, or restrict the academic freedom or free speech rights of faculty.

+6.3 Investigation of Complaints of Discrimination or Harassment.
+Charges of discrimination, including complaints of harassment, shall be promptly investigated according to the following:

+(a) No retaliation shall be made by a faculty member, the Board or the UFF against any party, witness or representative arising from their good faith participation in the investigation process.

+(b) The Board shall take appropriate remedial measures to correct any finding of discrimination or harassment that is found.

+(c) The remedial measures shall not adversely affect the faculty member who was found to be the object of discrimination or harassment.

+(d) In the process of investigating discrimination or harassment the conduct shall be considered in the context of the entire circumstances.

+(e) The investigative report shall contain at least the following information:

+- (1) The nature of the complaint;

+- (2) All formal statements by the parties;

+- (3) A summary of the findings; and

+(4) A conclusion as to whether there is cause to determine that discrimination or harassment has occurred.

-- (f) In instances where no finding of discrimination or harassment is made, no record of the complaint shall be placed in the faculty member's evaluation file unless the faculty member requests in writing that a record of the complete investigation be placed in the evaluation file. - (g) No faculty member shall be disciplined for discrimination or harassment until the investigation is complete and a finding of discrimination or harassment has been issued.
+(f) In instances where no finding of discrimination or harassment is made, no record of the complaint shall be placed in the faculty member's evaluation file unless the faculty member requests in writing that a record of the complete investigation be placed in the evaluation file.

+(g) No faculty member shall be disciplined for discrimination or harassment until the investigation is complete and a finding of discrimination or harassment has been issued.
 The Board may determine that non-disciplinary action is appropriate pending the completion of the investigation.
-The faculty member may be placed on administrative leave pursuant to Article 17 of this Agreement during the investigation. - (h) Disciplinary actions shall follow the policy of progressive discipline, pursuant to Article 16, Disciplinary Action. - 6.4 Access to Documents.
+The faculty member may be placed on administrative leave pursuant to Article 17 of this Agreement during the investigation.

+(h) Disciplinary actions shall follow the policy of progressive discipline, pursuant to Article 16, Disciplinary Action.

+6.4 Access to Documents.
 No faculty member shall be refused a request to inspect and copy documents relating to any claim of discrimination to which the faculty member is a party, except for records that are exempt from the provisions of the Public Records Act, Chapter 119, Florida Statutes.